rapomon/geojson-places/README.md

 This module can do the following tasks:

-* Takes a latitude and longitude and determine the state, region, country, country grouping or continent where it is contained.
+* Reverse geocoding to determine the state, region, country, country grouping or continent where it is contained from the latitude and longitude specified.
 * Get a list of continents with code and name localized, also a list of iso-3166-2 country codes contained in each continent.
 * Get a list of country groupings with code and name localized, also a list of iso-3166-2 country codes contained in each continent.
 * Get a list of countries with iso-3166-2, iso-3166-3 and name localized.